AXIOMPHARMACEUTICALS

 How does Thymulin address age-related immune decline?

 Serum Thymulin levels decline dramatically with age, correlating with immunosenescence.
-Thymulin supplementation promotes T-cell differentiation, modulates cytokine release, regulates T-helper/T-suppressor balance, and enhances NK cell activity - essentially restoring youthful T-cell function in aging individuals.
+Thymulin supplementation promotes T-cell differentiation, modulates cytokine release, regulates T-helper/T-suppressor balance, and NK cell activity - essentially restoring youthful T-cell function in aging individuals.

 Can Thymulin help with autoimmune diseases or will it worsen them?